-With the head kit (01), idler assembly (02), and seal gland (06l) removed, loosen the set screws (GA) and slide the shaft sleeve (05A) and remaining seal components off the shaft.
+With the head kit (01), idler assembly (02), and seal gland (06l) removed slide the remaining seal components off the shaft.

-Lightly oil the shaft sleeve and work oil up under the bellows.
-Remove the rotating portion of the seal, including the spring centering washer, spring, cage and bellows and rotating face, from the sleeve.
-Remove the O-ring (05C) from the groove in the I.D. of the sleeve.
+Lightly oil the shaft and work oil up under the bellows.
+Remove the rotating portion of the seal, including the retaining ring, spring centering washer, spring, cage and bellows, and rotating face, from the shaft.